-Aged Services - As identified in the IPR process the demand for Aged Services continues.
-Naroo Hostel - During this financial period the expansion of Naroo Hostel has been completed.
+Aged Services - As identified in the IPR process, the demand for Aged Services continues.

+Naroo Hostel - During the previous financial period the expansion of Naroo Hostel was completed.
 This expansion has provided an additional 15 beds with a dedicated wing of 10 beds suitable for dementia care.
-Recruitment of the additional staffing required to service the additional beds, specifically the dementia wing, remains a concern.
-There are insufficient staffing resources to provide for full occupation of the new section.
+Recruitment of the additional staffing required to service the additional beds, specifically the dementia wing, proved to be difficult, however full occupation was achieved in March 2015.
+Due to a shortage of qualified applicants for positions at Naroo, four Aged Services trainees were recruited, providing them the opportunity to work at Naroo while undertaking the Certificate 3 qualifications.
 Recruitment initiatives are continuing.